Colorado-Power-Electronics-Center/data_driven_component_level_design/README.md

         intro description at the top of this file, the following quantities need to be estimated: Transistors: kT based on Vdss, tau_c and tau_rr need to be computed based on the scraped Qrr, IF, diFdt, and trr quantities, Coss,0.1 estimation based on the physics-based groupings and normalized graph quantities.
-Inductors: Rac estimation based off matlab script, IGSE estimation based on Bailey's updated algorithm.
-Capacitors: Capacitance relationship between 0Vdc and other Vdc values.
+Inductors: Rac estimation based off matlab script, IGSE estimation based on the updated algorithm in coreloss.py.
+Capacitors: Capacitance relationship between 0Vdc and other
+        Vdc values.

         Transistors: